Basis of your participation - Privacy Notice for UK Biobank Participants

-UK Biobank collects personal information about you from four sources (1) directly from you, (2) via the Participant Resource Centre, (3) through linkage to your health records, and (4) through data generation.
+UK Biobank collects personal information about you from three sources (1) directly from you (including via the Participant Resource Centre), (2) through linkage to your health records and other records, and (3) through data generation.
 These are explained in more detail below:

 Data collected directly from you

 When you were recruited to join UK Biobank you will have visited a UK Biobank baseline assessment centre and provided a wide variety of data about yourself - this will have included measures such as your weight, height and blood pressure and biological samples such as blood and urine.